blocksecteam/rustle/README.md

 #### macOS setup

-The following commands are for users with macOS, they are only tested on Apple Silicon Mac, so use them carefully.
+The following commands are for users using macOS, they are tested only on Apple Silicon Mac, so use them with caution.

 ```bash
 # install Rust Toolchain